 Will kids enjoy visiting Stonehenge?

 As with all travelling with kids your mileage will definitely vary depending on what your kids are like, whether they enjoy history and what age they are.
-We have visited twice – once when my kids were around 6 and 7 and again when they were 12 and 13 – and each time they’ve enjoyed it.
+We have visited twice with kids – once when they were around 6 and 7 and again when they were 12 and 13 – and each time they’ve enjoyed it.

 How to get tickets to Stonehenge

-If you’re visiting independently you’ll need to get tickets and they’ve changed how they do it recently which is that you should buy tickets in advance where you’ll get a timed slot.
+If you’re visiting independently you’ll need to get tickets and they’ve changed how they do it recently which is that it’s recommended to buy tickets in advance where you’ll get a timed slot.
 You can turn up and hope to get tickets but it’s not guaranteed and it is slightly more expensive than booking in advance.

-How to get to there
+How to get to Stonehenge

 Stonehenge is in the county of Wiltshire in Southern England – the nearest town in called Amesbury and the largest city nearby is Salisbury.

-The car park is free to those with tickets to visit Stonehenge and English Heritage members (£5 may be payable but is refunded when you get tickets) – if you’re not actually wanting to visit the monument you can still park there but it will cost you £5.
+The car park is large and free to those with tickets to visit Stonehenge and English Heritage members (£5 may be payable at peak times but is refunded when you get tickets) – if you’re not actually wanting to visit the monument you can still park there but it will cost you £5.

 The nearest train to Stonehenge is Salisbury which is around 12 miles away.
 Trainline is your best bet to find trains from all over the UK.
 You can get the public Stonehenge Tour bus from there which takes you direct to the visitors centre.